Genesys Capital

 Venture Round in 2006

-Millenium Biologix Corporation operates as a biomedical company primarily in the United States and Europe.
-It engages in the development and commercialization of implantable medical devices and skeletal tissue regeneration products for various orthopedic uses.
-The company offers Skelite, a synthetic bone graft, for healing and replacement.
-Millenium Biologix also develops Primacoll and Peptos for the stimulation of bone tissue growth.
-In addition, it offers ACTES, a cell culture and tissue engineering system, which provides automated control over the biological process of tissue engineering.
-The company was founded in 1986 and is headquartered in Kingston, Canada.
+Millenium Biologix Corporation is a biomedical company based in Kingston, Canada, primarily focused on the development and commercialization of implantable medical devices and skeletal tissue regeneration products for orthopedic applications in the United States and Europe.
+The company offers Skelite, a synthetic bone graft designed for healing and replacement, alongside products such as Primacoll and Peptos, which are aimed at stimulating bone tissue growth.
+Additionally, Millenium Biologix has developed ACTES, an advanced cell culture and tissue engineering system that provides automated control over biological processes involved in tissue engineering.
+Established in 1986, the company continues to innovate within the biomedical field.

 StemPath